-In this section, you answer questions about optional logging and statistics.
+This section contains questions about optional logging and statistics.
 This section is available only if you selected Advanced mode.

 1. Do you want to enable Analytics for application statistics?

 The Application Visibility Reporting (AVR) module for analytics allows you to view statistics specific to your application implementation.
 AVR is included and available on all BIG-IP systems v11 and later, however you must have the AVR provisioned for this option to appear.
 Note that this provisioning requirement is only for AVR, you can view object-level statistics from the BIG-IP system without provisioning AVR.